pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 it would be `1`, the 3rd time it would be `2`, etc...

 Our `vs` function is declared as returning a `vec4<f32>` which is vector of 4 32bit floating point values.
+Think of it as an array of 4 values.
 This returned value will be assigned to the `position` builtin.
 Every 3 times the vertex shader is executed a triangle will be drawn connecting the 3 `position` values returned.

 Positions in WebGPU need to be returned in *clip space* where X goes from -1.0 on the left to +1.0 on the right, Y goes from -1.0 at the bottom to +1.0 at the top.
-This is true regardless of the size of the canvas we are drawing to.
+This is true regardless of the size of the thing we are drawing to.

 <div class="webgpu_center"><img src="resources/clipspace.svg" style="width: 500px"></div>

-The `vs` function declares an array of of 3 `vec2<f32>`.
-Each is 2 32bit floating point values.
-It then fills out that array with 3 values
+The `vs` function declares an array of 3 `vec2<f32>`s.
+Each is 2 32bit floating point value.
+It then fills out that array with 3 vec2s.

 ```wgsl
         var pos = array<vec2<f32>, 3>(